-Let me be clear from the start: to my mind the intelligible order of the cosmos that science actually knows makes more sense within a theistic framework than within an a-theistic one.
+Let me be clear from the start: to my mind, the intelligible order of the cosmos that science actually knows makes more sense within a theistic framework than within an atheistic one.
 I have known many scientists with whom I share such an understanding.
 I do not hesitate to acknowledge that I seek to follow the way marked out by Jesus Christ.
 It is a path that must be walked with others who have gone before to lighten the way.
+In particular, I follow a path marked out by Thomas Aquinas and the many sources on which he drew in his magnificent synthesis of classical thought.
 Such a path must seek honesty and humility with a spirit of respect and openness.
 It beckons us to see, as the great poet Dante so eloquently put it in his Paradiso, “all the scattered leaves of the universe bound together in one volume by love.”
 Such an all-encompassing vision is not inconsistent with what science knows about the world and humanity, whether it be from astrophysics or neuroscience.
-Since one can not un-see what one has seen, my writing can not help but be informed by this theistic vision.
+It coheres with what physicist David Bohm called an implicate order.
+Since one cannot un-see what one has seen, my writing cannot help but be informed by such a holistic theistic vision.

 To take up such a challenge is to seek the kind of wisdom that can energize an entire civilization.
 It points us to the ancient philosophical puzzle of being: what is, and why?
-How do we understand the one and the many: is there a principle of unity that underlies the vast diversity of the many individual things we encounter in the universe, including ourselves?
+How do we understand the one and the many, identity and difference: is there a principle of unity that underlies the vast diversity of the many individual things we encounter in the universe, including ourselves?
 What does it mean to be human?
 Why is science even possible in the first place?
-No “science” can answer this question.
+No “science” can answer these questions.
 Could Christ have anything to do with it?
 Does Dante’s poetry give a hint in the right direction?

 Some highlighted articles: